DreaMinder/nuxt-env-injector/README.md

 ### Caveats ⚠️ ⚠️ ⚠️
 Don't use with `NODE_ENV` or flag-variables.
 Doesn't work with variables that are used in head section of nuxt.config.
 You need all your env vars to be passed to `docker run`, values assigned on build-time will be ereased.
 Module logic is not ideal, it is ⚠️ Work In Progress ⚠️.

+Turns out there is a [simillar project](https://github.com/koumoul-dev/nuxt-config-inject), you can try it instead.